 - Be registered on the council's housing register, HomeChoice.

-The landlord will provide you with a lease agreement which will set out all of the rights and responsibilities, but in effect you will have the same rights and responsibilities as an owner-occupier.
+The landlord will provide you with a lease agreement which will set out the rights and responsibilities, but in effect you will have the same rights and responsibilities as an owner-occupier.

 How are the properties allocated?